trashbirdecology/luisdva.github.io/_posts/2018-09-12-animate-untangle.md

 table1_tidy <- table1 %>%  untangle2("dae$",Taxon,Family)
 {% endhighlight %}

-Once we have the original and ‘untangled’ version of the table, we define a function (inspired by drob) to melt the data and apply it to each one.
+Once we have the original and ‘untangled’ version of the table, we define a function (inspired by _@drob_) to melt the data and apply it to each one.

 {% highlight r %}
 longDat <- function(x){